Sarah Jo Pender: Current appeals

-During the summer of 2016, Cara Wieneke, Pender's lawyer, filed a motion with the Marion County prosecutors office, requesting a deal that would free Sarah Pender.
+During the summer of 2013, Cara Wieneke, Pender's lawyer, filed a motion with the Marion County prosecutors office, requesting a deal that would free Pender.
 If granted, Pender would plead guilty to a class C felony of assisting a criminal, which carries a maximum prison sentence of 8 years.
-The request was based on the new evidence that had surfaced, such as Floyd Pennington's "snitch list."
+The request was based on the new evidence that had surfaced, such as Pennington's "snitch list."
 However, Marion County Prosecutor Terry Curry refused to sign off on a reduced sentence.
 Citing the new evidence, he explained that "If she believes this information justifies a new trial, then their remedy is to file a new post-conviction relief petition."

-In October 2013, Cara Wieneke filed a request for a new trial on Pender's behalf.
+In October 2013, Wieneke filed a request for a new trial on Pender's behalf.
 The request was based on Pennington's snitch list, as well as a newly discovered second snitch list by Pennington, and the testimony from a forensic linguist.
 On February 17, 2014, the Indiana Court of Appeals denied the request explaining that the "petitioner has failed to establish a reasonable possibility that he is entitled to post-conviction relief."
 Controversy arose when information surfaced that a judge sitting on the reviewing panel was Cale J. Bradford.
 Bradford had been judge during both of Richard Hull's 2000 and 2005 appeals, raising questions about the court's impartiality in reviewing Pender's request.